testmailtt/webhook.site/docs/api/tokens.md

 **GET** `/token/:token_id/request/latest/raw` - retrieves the latest request sent to the URL

 Returns the request as a response (body, content-type.)

+### Download request file

+* Can require authentication.

+**GET** `/token/:tokenId/request/:requestId/download/:fileId`

+Files that are included in a request or as email attachments are available to download using this endpoint.

 ### Delete request